commercetools/commercetools-sync-java/docs/usage/INVENTORY_SYNC.md

 a number that could be used to set the batch size with which inventory entries are fetched and processed with, as inventory entries are obtained from the target CTP project in batches for better performance.
 The algorithm accumulates up to
 `batchSize` inventory entries from the input list, then fetches the corresponding inventory entries from the target CTP project in a single request.
 Playing with this option can slightly improve or reduce processing speed.
-(The default values is `150`).
+(The default value is `150`).

 <!-- TODO Update above options with links to tests.
 Tests should be written when inventory sync could actually use them (when custom update actions would use them).  -->